Valentine’s Day And February’s Chocolate Holidays: Free Recipes And Gift Ideas

 National Chocolate Fondue Day (Feb.
 5)

 Feb.
-5 is National Chocolate Fondue Day and there are plenty of free recipes available to ensure you get your full.
-Check out the videos above for recipes, resources tips and lessons about chocolate fondue and fondue towers.
+5 is National Chocolate Fondue Day, and there are plenty of free recipes available to ensure you get your full.
+Check out the videos above for recipes, resources tips, and lessons about chocolate fondue and fondue towers.
 Here are some free fondue recipes to help get you started.

 - Martha Stewart Fondue Party Planner: Learn how to throw the perfect fondue party with these tips and recipes from Martha Stewart.